t2k/backbone.marionette-RequireJS/readme.md

 module that leverages **backbone.Wreqr** events, commands and request/response patterns to facilitate inter-application communication.

 ### CoffeeScript ###
-Switching to coffee-script has made me a javascript __BALLER!__ I knew about coffee-script-- read a small book about it, but never changed my ways.
+Switching to coffee-script has made me a javascript __BALLER!__ I knew about coffee-script,  read the little book about it, but never changed my ways.
 Watching Brian Mann's screencast convinced me of it's ease of use.
 Now I can honestly say that I am a __1000%__ better javascript programmer because of it.

-So easy to install from the terminal prompt:
+So easy to install, it's a shame not to:
 ~~~
 $ npm install -g coffee-script
 ~~~